vishakha-ramani/inferno-autoscaler/README.md

 **Note**: Since the environment uses vllm-emulator, the **Criticality** parameter is set to `critical` for emulation purposes.

-### Showing Inferno-autoscaler scaling replicas up and down
+### Showing workload-variant-autoscaler scaling replicas up and down
 1. Target the deployed vLLM-emulator servers by deploying the VariantAutoscaling (Va) object:
 ```sh
 kubectl apply -f hack/vllme/deploy/vllme-setup/vllme-variantautoscaling.yaml
 ```

-2. Before starting the load generator, we can see that the Inferno-autoscaler is not scaling up existing deployments:
+2. Before starting the load generator, we can see that the workload-variant-autoscaler is not scaling up existing deployments:

 ```sh
 kubectl get deployments -n llm-d-sim